 I pasted the decal.
 It is an easy job that only two red star decals.
 It will be completed after washing and pastel powdering.

 It is a Soviet SU-100 tank destroyer.
-This 56 caliber 100mm antitank cannon was able to penetrate the front armor of the Tiger II.
-T-34 is a base of this body.
-It’s hard to take a complete picture because it’s a too long barrel.
+This 56 calibers 100mm antitank cannon was able to penetrate the front armor of the Tiger II.
+T-34 is the base of this body.
+It’s hard to take a complete picture because it’s a too-long barrel.

-The casting expression of armor shield is good quality.
+The casting expression of the armor shield is good quality.

 I put two Soviet soldier figures that had been left from last summer.

 I should have sliced the edge of the exhaust pipes more thinly.